 This 15-minute dinner is a new discovery!
-Today I ran across 2 wild halibut fillets while cleaning out the freezer.
+Today I found gorgeous wild halibut at my local grocery.
 Oh boy!
 Pecan crusted fish is easy to make, mouth-watering, and highly nutritious.
-A simple home-cooked meal often tastes better than any of those fancy restaurants, plus it’s Paleo and wild!
-The dry onion flakes add a zing of flavor – find them in the bulk section of most healthy groceries.
-I served it with a fermented veggie salad.
-The final garnish was a drizzle of fish oil on top of the cooked halibut, for a tasty dose of healthy
+A simple home-cooked meal often tastes better than any of those fancy restaurants,

 These luscious rolled salmon crepes taste so delectable, with a rich, creamy sauce.
-You can use my easy Paleo Crepes recipe, or even prepare them ahead of time and freeze.
-This recipe is Paleo, gluten-free and dairy-free, made with coconut or almond milk.
-To make them I prepared the crepes, steamed the salmon, heated the cream sauce, filled the crepes, baked and served.
-It sounds like a lot of steps, but each one is quick, and the reward is so worth it!
-I suggest wild salmon as it is higher in Omega-3′s and lower in toxic chemicals than farmed salmon.
+You can use my easy Paleo Crepes recipe, or prepare them ahead of time and freeze.
+This recipe is Paleo, gluten-free and dairy-free, made with coconut or almond

 This zesty Asian-style salad is loaded with salmon flavor and omega-3 nutrition.
 Steaming is a quick and gentle way of cooking salmon that retains enzymes and never exceeds boiling 212°F. Serve this salad warm or cold, either as a lunch or a light main meal.
 The creamy sesame dressing is made with natural chicory root sweetener, which has zero calories and does not raise blood sugar levels.
 Fennel has a delicious flavor that compliments salmon, avocado and crunchy almonds.
 Optional kelp granules, my favorite green superfood algae, add an interesting flavor and big health benefits.
 Serves 4 Print Wild Salmon Salad